The Domain Settings page is where you manage:

 Manage certificate assignments

-Click the down arrow to the right of the page title and select Certificate Assignments.
+Click the down arrow to the right of the page title and select Certificates Assignments.
 This list is where you can update a certificate's schema.

 - Select a domain and click Change Schema.